unixbhaskar/Linux_Infrastructure_Management/basic_understanding_of_infra/README.md

 Last but not the least, you got to work with a team of people like you; so try to mingle with them genuinely and make them feel happy about you.
 Because they will be the one who will save your ass, when you will be in distress.

-Okay, enough chit chat; lets fasten your sit belt for the ride.
+Okay, enough chit chat; lets fasten your seat belt for the ride.